artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

     </p>
     <p>
       While this made me feel like I understood the values of my team better, we're months later _still_ paying for this bias.
-Our agreement lacked important procedural and tactical definition.
+Our working agreement lacked important procedural and tactical definition.
 We've been adding things like JIRA hygiene and responsibilities of project leaders as they come up, but I would not push a working agreement brainstorm so strongly in one direction again.
     </p>
   </div>
 </aside>

 (ADAM: Add an Adam says... section to share the habits that the Galleries team agreed upon)

-Remember that the agreement is a living document.
+Remember that the working agreement is a living document.
 If the team learns that it missed something in the brainstorm, don't hesitate to update the agreement.

-### Agreements are hard to define for teams without a well-established identity.
+### Working agreements are hard to define for teams without a well-established identity.

 For a team that has a strong and cohesive identity, the agreement is likely to affirm many things the team is already believing and doing.
 For a less cohesive team the agreement is harder to pin down.
 Many opinions will